Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 At this point the corned beef brisket is ready for the smoking part of this recipe.
 If you have not done so already, go get the smoker ready.

-I opted to use the Great Outdoors Smoky Mountain smoker for this recipe so I filled the water pan with about 1 gallon of hot water and lit the burner.
+I opted to use the Great Outdoors Smoky Mountain smoker (GOSM) for this recipe so I filled the water pan with about 1 gallon of hot water and lit the burner.
 I also filled the chip box with pecan pellets and set it aside.

 The meat is placed directly on the grate, fat side up.